Cubs vs. Red Sox Player Props Betting Odds

-Player prop betting options for Nico Hoerner, Rafael Devers and others are available in the Chicago Cubs-Boston Red Sox matchup at Wrigley Field on Saturday, starting at 2:20 PM ET.
+Nico Hoerner and Rafael Devers are two of the top players with prop bets on the table when the Chicago Cubs and the Boston Red Sox square off at Wrigley Field on Sunday (at 2:20 PM ET).

 Bet on this matchup or its props with BetMGM!